FIT to Forget: Robust Continual Unlearning for Large Language Models: More Details on

 We also need to determine which components within each layer should participate in unlearning.
 LLMs are composed of hierarchical modules, primarily multi-layer perceptrons (MLPs) and multi-head attention (MHA) layers.
-MLPs are central to storing factual knowledge~\cite{nips/MengBAB22}: at layer~$\ell$, the input $\mathbf{x}^\ell$ is transformed as

-where $\mathbf{M}^\ell$ denotes the layer memory, $W_V^\ell$ is the knowledge matrix, and $f(\cdot)$ generates the intermediate coefficients.
+MLPs are central to storing factual knowledge~\cite{nips/MengBAB22}: at layer~$\ell$, the input $\mathbf{x}^\ell$ is transformed as $ \mathbf{M}^\ell = f(W_K^\ell \mathbf{x}^\ell) W_V^\ell = \mathbf{m}^\ell W_V^\ell, $ where $\mathbf{M}^\ell$ denotes the layer memory, $W_V^\ell$ is the knowledge matrix, and $f(\cdot)$ generates the intermediate coefficients.
 MHA layers complement MLPs by integrating contextual information across token positions~\cite{emnlp/GevaBFG23}:

 where $\text{Att}_i$ is the $i$-th head output, $\|$ denotes concatenation, and $W^O$ is the output projection.
 Empirical studies suggest that the MLP and MHA layers concentrate most of the stored knowledge of a model~\cite{nips/MengBAB22}.
 Therefore, we constrain unlearning to these two components.